What is the Refugee Festival Scotland Small Grants Fund?

 What types of events and activities does the funding cover?

-You can apply for a small grant to help you run all kinds of activities and events as part of Refugee Festival Scotland.
+You can apply for a small grant to help you run all kinds of events and activities as part of Refugee Festival Scotland.

-Any event is welcome, from visual art, film, music, dance and discussion to sport, storytelling, workshops, theatre and family-friendly picnics.
+Any event is welcome, from art, film, music, dance and discussion to sport, storytelling, theatre, cookery demonstrations, creative workshops, community-get-togethers and family-friendly picnics.

 To qualify for funding, your event must: